Untitled Goose Game: Music

-The trailer, scored by composer Dan Golding, features musical passages from six of Claude Debussy's Préludes, Minstrels.
+The trailer, scored by composer Dan Golding, features musical passages from one of Claude Debussy's Préludes, Minstrels.
 Comments on the trailer praised the apparent "reactive music" system where the music stopped and started depending on the action in the game, though House House later said this was a misconception, as the stops and starts were actually part of Debussy's composition.
-The positive reception to the trailer's music led House House to include Debussy's work as part of the soundtrack, and to develop a "reactive music" system for the game.
+The positive reception to the trailer's music led House House to include six of Debussy's Préludes as part of the soundtrack, and to develop a "reactive music" system for the game.
 To accomplish this, Golding sliced two versions of each prelude — one performed as written, and the other more slowly and softly — into 196 to 425 few-second sections, called "stems", categorised based on intensity.
 The game chooses a stem to play after a certain action is performed.
 Golding later cited inspiration from music to accompany silent films like L'Arroseur Arrosé and more specifically nickelodeon music.

 An official soundtrack was digitally released by Decca Records on 27 March 2020.
 It features both the regular and quiet versions of each track, as well as two original ones, called "Waltz For House House", which plays on the menu in the PlayStation 4 version, and "Untitled Goose Radio", which includes every track played from the in-game radio.
 A portion of the score was also released on vinyl by iam8bit, which was pressed with double grooves to emulate the randomness of the in-game music.